matematikk-mooc/matematikk-mooc.github.io/index.md

 Note that it can take a long time to load the system in the browser the first time you try.

+## Restarting / resetting

+If you need to restart the running services after `./mm boot`,

+    ./mm reboot

+will stop, remove, re-pull and start the web, cache and database services.
+If you need to get rid of the data as well, they're contained in two containers named db-data and web-data.
+The follwing command will do the same as `reboot`, but wipe the data containers as well:

+    ./mm reset

 ## (Optional) Try out the Matematikk-MOOC custom user interface